revelrylabs/text_chunker_ex/README.md

   %TextChunker.Chunk{
     start_byte: 0,
     end_byte: 44,
     text: "This is a sample text.
-It will be split into" },
+It will be split into",
+    metadata: %{title: "Sample Text"}
+  },
   %TextChunker.Chunk{
     start_byte: 39,
     end_byte: 88,
-    text: " into properly-sized chunks using the TextChunker" },
+    text: " into properly-sized chunks using the TextChunker",
+    metadata: %{title: "Sample Text"}
+  },
   %TextChunker.Chunk{
     start_byte: 88,
     end_byte: 97,
-    text: " library."
+    text: " library.",
+    metadata: %{title: "Sample Text"}
   }
 ]
 ```